artus-analysis/Sherivf/README.md

 sherivf.py creates a work directory (on a storage server), submits the jobs (via grid-control), merges the output `Rivet.yoda` files and the fastNLO tables and creates a link to the work directory in `results/`.
+The cross section in the merged `Rivet.yoda` file needs to be manually scaled by the inverse of the number of jobs.

 For debugging of individual jobs, the grid-control and job outputs are located in `<work-directory>/work.sherpa-rivet_<config>/output/job_<Number>/`, i.e. the